Actors

 In stark contrast to his Star Wars salary, Harrison’s role as Indiana Jones has paid him much more right from the start.
 According to reports, he earned $5.9 million in 1981 for Raiders of the Lost Ark.
 Since this is incredibly high for a salary in the 80s, we’re assuming Ford also had a backend percentage of the profits.
 The film grossed $390 million against a budget of just $18 million.
 He also earned $4.5 million for Temple of Doom (1984) and $4.9 million for Last Crusade (1989).

 When the franchise was rebooted in 2008 with the release of Kingdom of the Crystal Skull, Paramount Pictures was slightly desperate to bring Ford out of retirement (his last project was Firewall in 2006), so they offered him a hefty backend percentage.
-It remains the highest-grossing Indiana Jones film ever produced, having grossed $787 million at the box office and earning Harrison $65 million.
+It remains the highest-grossing Indiana Jones film ever, with $787 million at the box office and Harrison earning $65 million.
 In 2023, he earned $25 million for Dial of Destiny, bringing his total earnings from the franchise up to $105.3 million.

 1923 Salary

 According to Variety, Harrison Ford and co-star Helen Mirren were each paid $1 million per episode for starring in the Paramount+ show 1923.
-Ford earned $9 million for the first season, with season two aiming for a 2025 release.
+Ford earned $9 million in the first season, with season two targeting a 2025 release.

 Highest-Grossing Movies